Two-Day Homeschool Program (Grades 1-6)

 -

-All learning is integrated through movement, music, storytelling, handwork, and visual arts—nurturing the whole child in body, mind, and spirit.
+Learning is fully integrated through movement, music, storytelling, visual arts, handwork, and practical activity—nurturing the whole child and honoring multiple ways of learning.

 -

-Outdoor play and nature connection are vital parts of each morning, supporting creativity, movement, and social development.
+Outdoor play and nature connection remain a vital part of each morning, supporting creativity, physical development, and social growth.

 -